-The Southern Illinois University Carbondale Department of Public Safety (DPS) compiles an annual report as part of the agency's efforts to maintain accountability.
-Police, parking, and telecommunications staff work diligently to foster a safe collaborative learning environment.
+The Southern Illinois University Carbondale Department of Public Safety is a fully accredited organization that provides complete law enforcement services to the university community.
+Police, parking, and telecommunications staff work diligently to foster a safe, collaborative learning environment.
 It is through stakeholder partnerships that we thrive in our service delivery.
+Agency personnel proactively work to prevent crime, respond to law enforcement calls for service, and help solve community problems.